itsananderson/itsananderson.github.io/source/_posts/2014-06-20-editing-vim-macros.markdown

 If you recorded a macro to register `a`, you can paste its contents into the current document with `"ap`.
 From there, you can edit the macro and then yank it back into the `a` register with `"ay`

-This makes it easy to paste your macros into your vimrc for future use.
+This also makes it easy to paste your macros into your vimrc for future use.

 ```vim
 " delete first word of line